lindaprotocol/documentation-en/docs/using_javatron/toolkit.md

 ## LevelDB Startup Optimization Tool

 As a LevelDB database operates, its `manifest` file continuously grows.
 An excessively large `manifest` file can slow down node startup and lead to persistent memory growth, which may cause the service to terminate unexpectedly.
-To solve these problems, the TRON Toolkit provides a **LevelDB Startup Optimization Tool**.
+To solve these problems, the LINDA Toolkit provides a **LevelDB Startup Optimization Tool**.
 It optimizes the `manifest` file size and the LevelDB startup process, reducing memory usage and accelerating node startup.

 ### Command and Parameters